WHAT IS THIS?

 - to carry out our conflict checks to ensure that we are able to provide services to you;

-- to enter into and perform the contract we have with your business;
+- to enter into and perform the contract we have with you or your business (where you are an employee or an owner of that business);

 - to assess and improve our service to clients or our clients’ customers (where applicable) through recordings of any calls and livechat sessions;